JuanBrachoDev/Virtual-Parlay/README.md

 -   ### Profile
        Provides users with a personal, customizable space for their accounts.
 -   ### Register
-       Enables users to create an account so they are able to log in, create topics and participate in discussions.
+       Enables users to create an account so they can log in, create topics and participate in discussions.
 -   ### Log In / Log Out
        Allows users to sign in and out of their accounts.